 Maintain and improve product quality of processed catfish by consistently using fresh and high-quality raw materials, avoiding preservatives, continuously innovating product variations, conducting quality control on each product, and identifying consumer needs and preferences.

 Diversify product variations to prevent consumer boredom and increase interest in processed catfish products.
 This can be achieved by introducing new product variants, such as spicy flavors for shredded catfish (abon), or by innovating modern products made from catfish in line with current consumer trends.

-Financial Aspect of UKM Enza Lele To assess the business feasibility of UKM Enza Lele, the following formula was used (Sugiyono, 2008):
+3.5.
+Financial aspect of UKM Enza Lele

+To assess the business feasibility of UKM Enza Lele, the following formula was used (Sugiyono, 2008):

 π=total revenue-total cost